 Roses bloom so profusely that non-gardeners just think of them as "flowers," not making the connection that they are, in fact, landscape shrubs.
 Some rose varieties, however, are climbers, mimicking vines.
 The climbing roses are excellent choices for covering arbors.

 As you continue to browse through the articles linked to from this page introducing shrub plants, there is a piece of landscaping advice that you ought to keep in mind.
 Namely, when making your selections, aim at creating year-round interest in the yard, rather than simply selecting a handful of varieties that you find to be the prettiest.
 The rationale behind this landscaping advice is simple: If you make your selections based on beauty alone, you may end up with a great-looking yard in, say, the spring, but a rather plain-looking yard at other points of the year.
 Instead, try to stretch out your enjoyment over the course of the whole year.

 While forsythia is one of the earliest bloomers in spring, it is also very common.
 Do you prefer to grow plants that no one else in your neighborhood grows?
 Then consider flowering quince.
 You will not encounter flowering quince in people's yards as much as forsythia.
-Flowering quince makes this Top 10 list for spring trees and shrubs, a list headed by dogwood.
+Flowering quince rests easily among the Top 10 spring trees and shrubs -- a list headed by dogwood.

 Crape myrtles are a popular tree choice for Southerners, with their long blooming period (mid-summer to fall).
 During the hot months of summer, when the blooms on many specimens have long been exhausted, crape myrtles continue to color the landscape.
 Northerners can sometimes get away with treating them as shrubs that die back in winter but come back in spring.
 In the latter case, their size will be limited (perhaps 4 feet tall), but you still get to enjoy their fantastic floral clusters.